talonendm/talonendm.github.io/aboutme.md

 *Generally*

 - [Opinions Are My Own](https://www.insidehighered.com/blogs/technology-and-learning/do-we-still-need-opinions-are-my-own-social-media-disclaimer) (or cloned / forked somewhere) at talonen.dm github pages!
-- I rock data ("I rock a great mustache" was in template Jekyll aboutme page, so I just edited it)
-- I'm passionated and extremely loyal to everything that is based on data but having critical mindset
+- The main author rock data ("I rock a great mustache" was in template Jekyll aboutme page, so I just edited it) & Be passionated and extremely loyal to everything that is based on data but remember ro have critical mindset.

 What else do you need?

-- Don't hesitate to contact me via email, twitter or what ever..
+- Don't hesitate to contact me via email, Twitter or what ever..

 ToDo